 Visionary organizations have realized that managing master data is a business issue, not an IT problem.
-By applying the concepts of Lean business philosophy to master data, many wasteful processes such as fixing data errors in the information supply chain can be identified and eliminated.
+Eliminate wasteful processes such as fixing data errors in the information supply chain by applying Lean business philosophy concepts to master data.
 As a result:

 Our Customers can create and use BI reports instantaneously!

-Inspired by the spectacular business results enjoyed by Toyota over a sustained period, leading academics and American business leaders studied the Toyota Production System and its inner workings.
-The insights and lessons from those exercises were incorporated into what is currently now a well-known business framework called Lean.
-As a framework, Lean provides fundamental concepts, strategic philosophical guidance, as well as operational tools and best practices that can be applied throughout the Enterprise to build a World-class organization.
+Inspired by Toyota's spectacular business results over a sustained period, leading academics and American business leaders studied the Toyota Production System and its inner workings.
+The insights and lessons from those exercises are now a well-known business framework called Lean.
+As a framework, Lean provides fundamental concepts, strategic philosophical guidance, and operational tools and best practices that can be applied throughout the Enterprise to build a World-class organization.

-There are many cornerstone principles underpinning the Lean philosophy that strengthen the process, people, and strategy dimensions of an Organization.
+Many cornerstone principles underpinning the Lean philosophy strengthen the process, people, and strategy dimensions of an Organization.
 It is not our intention to cover all of them in this paper.
-We will focus on the Business Process perspective, which is the area of focus for most Business leaders.
-Lean thinking exhorts companies to embrace the notion of “Continuous Process Improvement” – a never-ending journey towards excellence.
+We will focus on the Business Process perspective for business leaders.
+Lean thinking urges companies to embrace the notion of "Continuous Process Improvement" – an endless journey towards excellence.
 Some of the key concepts that support Continuous Process Improvement include:

 Focusing on end-to-end value stream